chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ***

-### WAVE accessability evaluation tool
+### WAVE accessibility evaluation tool

-All pages of the site were tested through the [WAVE evaluation tool](https://wave.webaim.org/), The results are documented as images in the [`docs/testing/accessibility/`](https://github.com/chris-townsend/PP4-Kitchen_Tales/tree/main/docs/testing/accessibility) directory.
+Most pages of the site were tested through the [WAVE evaluation tool](https://wave.webaim.org/), The results are documented as images in the [`docs/testing/accessibility/`](https://github.com/chris-townsend/PP4-Kitchen_Tales/tree/main/docs/testing/accessibility) directory.

 The overall result is good and the two alerts are for Adjacent links which go to the same URL.
-One of these is for the *'Home'* tab in the nav section and the second one is the sign up button on the homepage in the welcome section, the signup button allows the user to intutivly sign-up without having to open the *MyAccount* tab in the nav section.
+One of these is for the *'Home'* tab in the nav section and the second one is the sign-up button on the homepage in the welcome section, the signup button allows the user to intuitively sign-up without having to open the *MyAccount* tab in the nav section.

  <br>